IvanKostruba/catbus/README.md

 If you want to (almost) guarantee that events will come to consumer in the same order they were sent, you can add const size_t affinity_ field to the handler.
 Then events handling will always be sceduled to the same worker unit.

-When you do not want event processing modules to know about each other, or just wand some more convenience, you can inherit your modules from EventSender struct, and then call setup_dispatch on them and the bus.
+When you do not want event processing modules to know about each other, or just want some more convenience, you can inherit your modules from EventSender struct, and then call setup_dispatch on them and the bus.
 After it, your modules will have Send() method that will take care of event routing, automatically choosing (at compile time) between static and dynamic dispatch.

 Please see 'example.cpp' for quick reference and 'CatbusLib.cpp' for more comprehensive examples.